-Florida State has added guard Martay Barnes to its 2026 signing class, head coach Luke Loucks announced Wednesday.
-Barnes reclassified to accelerate his transition to college basketball.
+Florida State has added guards Martay Barnes and JD Jones to the 2026 signing class, head coach Luke Loucks announced Wednesday.
+Barnes reclassified to accelerate his transition to college basketball, while Jones is a Phoenix native who also signed.

 Barnes is a 6-foot-2, 165-pound point guard who is a consensus four-star prospect.
 The Palm Bay (Florida) native led Academy of Central Florida to the 2026 SIAA state championship and is viewed as the No. 7 prospect in Florida in the 2026 class.